surma/surma.dev/content/things/comlink-webrtc.md

 ![How to draw an owl.
 Draw some circles.
 Draw the rest of the fucking owl.](owl.jpg)

 In my opinion, there’s a multitude of drawbacks with this approach to teaching WebRTC.
 First of all: WebRTC is about creating peer-to-peer connections on the web.
-There’s no reason to consistently conflate WebRTC with the Media API — It adds a lot of cognitive load if you are not initmately familiar with `getUserMedia()` and makes it harder for the reader to see where WebRTC’s responsibilities end and Media API’s responsibilities start.
-On top of that I have to say that WebRTC is one of the weirder APIs; one of those APIs that stand out because they are not very intuitive to a web developer.
+There’s no reason to consistently conflate WebRTC with the Media API.
+While I do understand that one of the main motivations behind WebRTC was telecommunications/teleconferencing on the web, only presenting WebRTC and Media API in tandem adds a lot of cognitive load if you are not initmately familiar with `getUserMedia()`.
+It makes it harder for the reader to see where WebRTC’s responsibilities end and Media API’s responsibilities start.
+And you need all the cognitive capacity you can muster because I have to say that WebRTC is one of the weirder APIs; one of those APIs that stand out because they are not very intuitive to a web developer.
 I takes energy not to get mad, but it’s what we got.
 So buckle in, let’s make it work.

 > **Note:** I will skip some details in my code snippets on this blog post.
 The full length code can be found in my [demo][demo code].